 Surprise Medical Bills

-There are generally two types of surprise medical bills: the kind customers get in the mail and is forced to pay; and the kind they don’t always see, but still must pay through higher insurance premiums.
+There are generally two types of surprise medical bills: the kind customers get in the mail and are forced to pay, and the kind they don’t always see but still must pay through higher insurance premiums.

 The big surprise bill that comes in the mail often happens when a patient’s in-network doctor refers them to someone who is out-of-network.
 For example, your primary care doctor refers you to an out-of-network specialist, or they send your lab work to an out-of-network laboratory.
 Generally, the patient doesn’t know the provider was out-of-network until the bill arrives.
 Since out-of-network providers don’t have reimbursement agreements, there’s no limit to what they can charge.
 This means the provider can demand any payment amount, significantly driving up costs for patients.

 Another example is when the reasonable option for care is out of their insurer’s network.
 In those cases, North Carolina law attempts to protect patients from being hit directly with these huge, unchecked medical bills.
 After all, in an emergency, no one should worry about the ER having a payment agreement with their insurer.

 However, this situation is still a cost problem for patients.
 Providers still demand huge payments, and customers still pay the huge bills – but now it’s hidden in the form of much higher insurance premiums.